REVIEW: Aventura Hotel, Universal Orlando

 Hooray!
 Universal Orlando’s Aventura Hotel has opened in Florida and we were pretty excited to stay there.
 If you saw our review of Loews Sapphire Falls Hotel, you’ll know that is one of our favourite hotels in Orlando, so the sixth offering from Universal Orlando Resort had a lot to live up to.
 Refreshingly, the cool as cucumber Aventura is a totally different concept to the rest of the on-property hotels at Universal and a definite wild card as far as Orlando hotels are concerned.
 The modern resort has a boutique feel and the style is more New York Loft than cute theme park digs.
 After our recent stay, we’re happy to say that we loved Aventura too – but for a completely different reason.

-For more on how to choose accommodation in Orlando and everything else you need to know, check out our Complete Guide To Orlando
+Confused about the Universal hotels?
+Follow our expert guide on how to find the best Universal hotel for your trip, For more on how to choose accommodation in Orlando and everything else you need to know, check out our Complete Guide To Orlando

 Our honest Aventura Hotel Universal Review